 First published in 1914, Dubliners depicts middle-class Catholic life in Dublin at the start of the twentieth century.
 Themes within the stories include the disappointments of childhood, the frustrations of adolescence, and the importance of sexual awakening.
-Joyce was twenty-five years old when he wrote this collection of short stories, among which 'The Dead' is probably the most famous.
+James Joyce was twenty-five years old when he wrote this collection of short stories, among which 'The Dead' is probably the most famous.
 Considered at the time as a literary experiment, Dubliners contains moments of joy, fear, grief, love and loss, which combine to form one of the most complete depictions of a city ever written, and the stories remain as refreshingly original and surprising in this century as they did in the last.

-With an afterword by Peter Harness.
+This Macmillan Collector's Library edition of Dubliners features an afterword by dramatist Peter Harness.

-Designed to appeal to the booklover, Macmillan Collector's Library is a series of beautifully bound hardback gift editions of much loved classic titles.
-Bound in real cloth, printed on high quality paper, and featuring ribbon markers and gilt edges, Macmillan Collector's Library are books to love and treasure.
+Designed to appeal to the booklover, the Macmillan Collector's Library is a series of beautiful gift editions of much loved classic titles.
+Macmillan Collector's Library are books to love and treasure.

 In honour of St Patrick's Day on 17th March, here are four great works of classic Irish literature.